 AM2302 (wired DHT22) temperature-humidity sensor

-We have a Adafruit Learning System guide with schematics, Arduino & CircuitPython code, datasheets and more!
+We have an Adafruit Learning System guide with schematics, Arduino & CircuitPython code, datasheets, and more!

 There is a 5.1K resistor inside the sensor connecting VCC and DATA so you do not need any additional pullup resistors

 - 3 to 5V power and I/O

 - 2.5mA max current use during conversion (while requesting data)

 - Good for 0-100% humidity readings with 2-5% accuracy